parseword/nolovia/README.md

     };

 Now look at the `options { ... }` stanza in your `named.conf` and find the recursion settings.
-If recursion is already enabled, you can skip this step.
 To enable recursion *for the recursers ACL only*, set:

     recursion yes;
     allow-recursion { recursers; };